Squeeze Me (novel)

-Squeeze Me is a novel by Carl Hiaasen released on August 25, 2020.

-Hiaasen dedicated the novel to his younger brother, Rob, who was killed during the Capital Gazette shooting on June 28, 2018.
-The book debuted at #2 on the New York Times Best Seller list.
+Squeeze Me is a novel by Carl Hiaasen.
+It was released on August 25, 2020.
+He dedicated the novel to his younger brother, Rob, who was killed during the Capital Gazette shooting on June 28, 2018.
+The book debuted at #2 on The New York Times Best Seller list.

 The trade paperback edition of Squeeze Me was released on May 11, 2021, featuring a brand-new epilogue written in the aftermath of the 2020 United States presidential election.
 Hiaasen explained, "It seemed clear to me that the bizarre and menacing real-life events following the recent national election required some satirical attention – an updated coda for the characters in the book, as well as for the readers."

 About

-The mysterious disappearance of a wealthy, elderly socialite from the grounds of a Palm Beach mansion during a charity gala sets off a manhunt by the local police, egged on by the victim's wealthy friends, all members of a social club devoted to supporting the current President of the United States.
-When the caretaker finds the socialites body, he unsuccessfully attempts to cover-up the freakish true circumstances of the woman's death.
+The mysterious disappearance of a wealthy, elderly socialite from the grounds of a Palm Beach mansion during a charity gala sets off a manhunt by the local police, egged on by the victim's wealthy friends, all members of a social club devoted to supporting the current President of the United States, a thinly-disguised version of Donald Trump.
+When the caretaker finds the socialite's body, he unsuccessfully attempts to cover-up the freakish true circumstances of the woman's death.
 Meanwhile, a local wildlife trapper is called to trap and remove numerous invasive Burmese pythons being discovered all over Palm Beach.
-Working with a retired highway patrol officer and a "legendary" former Florida politician, the snake menace is finally ended.
+Working with a retired highway patrol officer and Clinton "Skink" Tyree (an eccentric former Florida governor that often appears in Hiaasen's novels), the snake menace is finally ended.